almostearthling/whenever/README.md

 More often than not, the value corresponding to the `service` entry is referred to as _bus name_ in various doocuments: here _service_ is preferred to avoid confusing it with the actual bus, which is either the _session bus_ or the _system bus_.

-Method resulting in an error will _always_ be considered as failed: therefore it is possible to avoid to provide return value criteria, and just consider a successful invocation as a success and an error as a failure.
+Methods resulting in an error will _always_ be considered as failed: therefore it is possible to avoid to provide return value criteria, and just consider a successful invocation as a success and an error as a failure.

 Working on a file that mixes TOML and JSON, it is worth to remind that JSON supports inline maps distributed on multiple lines (see the example above, the third constraint) and that in JSON trailing commas are considered an error.
 Also, JSON does not support _literal_ strings, therefore when using backslashes (for instance when specifying typed values with strings as described above), the backslashes themselves have to be escaped within the provided JSON strings.

 Note that DBus based conditions are supported on Windows, however DBus should be running for such conditions to be useful -- which is very unlikely to say the least.

-For this type of condition the actual test can be performed at a random time within the tick interval.
+For this type of conditions the actual test can be performed at a random time within the tick interval.

 #### Event based conditions